Friday March 13, 2015

 Arthur Joura from the North Carolina Arboretum will be on hand Friday Night to do a demo and Saturday morning for a workshop.
 Contact us through our Facebook page for more information.

-Beginning January 2012, GNOBS montly meetings will be held at the Marine Corps League hall at:
+Beginning January 2012, GNOBS montly meetings have been held at the Marine Corps League hall at:

 2708 Delaware, in the New Orleans suburb of Kenner.